jasonjlock/node-env/README.md

 Start the Docker containers:

-> Running this step for the time, Docker builds the container images.
+> Running this step for the first time, Docker builds the container images.
 > This process can take a while.

 ```